F1ammetta/Soncore-old/README.md

 # Soncore

-Music Streaming app desinged to work with the [Music Streaming Server](https://github.com/F1ammetta/Music-streaming-server) developed by me, for anyone to enjoy their music collection on the go without worrying about carrying your collection with you. (not ready for production use)
+Music Streaming app desinged to work with the [Rustycore](https://github.com/F1ammetta/Rustycore) Music Streaming server developed by me, for anyone to enjoy their music collection on the go without worrying about carrying your collection with you. (not ready for production use)

+You can also use [Music Streaming Server](https://github.com/F1ammetta/Music-streaming-server) for the server side, although is significantly slower and less reliable
 # Screenshots
 <p align="center">
   <img src="imgs/Screenshot_20230316-234611.png" alt= “” width="40%" height="50%">